qfpl/blog/content/drafts/sv-1.0.md

 ## The Times They Are a-Changin'

 At YOW!
-Lambda Jam 2018 in Sydney, I gave a talk about the design of `sv`.
+Lambda Jam 2018 in Sydney, I (George Wilson) gave a talk about the design of `sv`.
 This prompted many useful conversations about `sv` throughout and following the rest of the conference.
 The key insight was this: `sv`'s two broad goals were at odds with each other.
 From a decoding library, users demand speed and